 Loans are a type of financial aid that must be repaid.
-There are student loans through the federal government and private institutions.
+Student loans are available through the federal government and private institutions.
 It’s important to know the difference and the pros and cons of each.
 Loans can help with tuition, fees, books and more.

-There are many interesting job opportunities for students on the AACC campus that allow you to earn money for educational and living expenses while going to school.
-There are jobs available regardless of whether your FAFSA demonstrates financial need.
+There are many interesting job opportunities on AACC's campus that allow students to earn money for educational and living expenses while going to school.
+Jobs are available regardless of whether your FAFSA demonstrates financial need.

 At AACC, we’re honored to serve those who have served our country.
-Our financial aid staff or the advisors in the Military and Veteran Resource Center can explain your VA education benefits and help you through the process of accessing them.
+Our financial aid staff or the advisors in the Military/Veteran Resource Center can explain your VA education benefits and help you through the process of accessing them.

 Is your birthday coming up?
-Ask for the gift of education.
+Ask for the Gift of Education card.
 AACC has gift cards available in any denomination and there is no expiration date.
-Gift cards may be used for credit classes, summer camps, noncredit courses, or job trainings.
-Cards must be redeemed in person, but may be at any location.
+Gift cards may be used for credit or noncredit classes, summer camps or job training.
+Cards must be redeemed in person, but may be used at any location.

 There are financial waivers available for those in the foster care program, seniors and those with documented disabilities.
 Different application requirements apply to each group.